TiagoVentura/venturatiago.com/content/talk/_index.md

 ## Survey Professionalism: New Evidence from Browsing Data

-*R&R at Political Analysis*
+*Conditionally Accepted at Political Analysis*

 [Paper](https://osf.io/preprints/osf/jxdc8)

 **Abstract:** Online panels have become an important resource for research in political science, but the financial compensation offered to panelists incentivizes them to become \`\`survey professionals,'' which raises concerns about data quality.
-We provide evidence on survey professionalism using behavioral web browsing data from three U.S. samples, recruited via Lucid, YouGov, and Facebook (total $n = 3,886$).
+We provide evidence on survey professionalism using behavioral web browsing data from three U.S. samples, recruited via Lucid, YouGov, and Facebook (total n = 3,886).
 Survey professionalism is common but varies across samples: By our most conservative measure, we identify 1.7% of respondents on Facebook, 7.9% of respondents on YouGov, and 34.3% of respondents on Lucid as survey professionals.
 However, evidence that professionals lower data quality is limited: they do not systematically differ demographically or politically from non-professionals and do not exhibit more response instability, although they are somewhat more likely to speed, straightline, and take questionnaires repeatedly.
 While concerns are warranted, we conclude that survey professionals do not, by and large, distort inferences of research based on online panels

 *Joint work with Bernhard Clemm von Hohenberg, Tiago Ventura, Magdalena Wojcieszak, Jonathan Nagler and Ericka Menchen-Trevino*.

 ## Testing the Causal Impact of Social Media Reduction Around the Globe

-*Under Review at Nature*
+*Revise & Resubmit at Nature*

 [Project Webpage](https://globalsocialmediastudy.com/)

 **Abstract:** More than half of the world’s population now uses social media.
 There is widespread debate among the general public, politicians, and academics about social media’s impact on important variables, such as intergroup conflict and well-being.
 However, many studies on the impact of social media are either correlational or focus primarily on samples from the United States and Western Europe.
 We plan to conduct a global field experiment to measure the causal impact of incentivizing people to substantially reduce their social media usage across 23 countries (projected n > 8,000) for two weeks.
 We will then test hypotheses on how social media reduction influences four main outcomes: news knowledge, exposure to online hostility, intergroup attitudes, and well-being.
 We will also explore how the effects of social media reduction vary across different world regions, focusing on three theoretically-informed country-level moderators: income level, inequality, and democracy.
 This large-scale, high-powered global field experiment, and the global dataset resulting from it, will provide much-needed evidence to inform ongoing debates about the impact of social media usage across diverse cultural and political contexts.

 *Led by Steven Rathje, Nejla Asimovic and Tiago Ventura.
-Coauthors: Sarah Mughal, Claire E. Robertson, Christopher Barrie, ....,  Joshua A. Tucker,  Jay J. Van Bavel. *
+Co-authors: Sarah Mughal, Claire E. Robertson, Christopher Barrie, ....,  Joshua A. Tucker,  Jay J. Van Bavel.**

 ## Understanding Beliefs in Misinformation: Repetition, Partisan Signals and Bayesian Processing